-Real life hearing authority Dr. John House has called out fictional Dr. Gregory House ( The TV series main character) on the serious effects of Vicodin on vital organs.
+Real-life hearing authority Dr. John House has called out fictional Dr. Gregory House ( The T.V. series main character) on the severe effects of Vicodin on vital organs.

-He has shown a very real concern about a message and theme used to run through the TV series’ episodes.
+He has shown genuine concern about a message and theme running through the T.V. series episodes.
 And it was not his poor bedside manner nor his mistreatment of residents.
 It was his addiction to Vicodin (acetaminophen/ hydrocodone).

-At the House Clinic, Dr. John House and his colleagues have reported a significant number of patients who have become addicted to Vicodin and have gone completely deaf.
-They have been taking 13 to 76 tablets per day and in a short period of time have developed a rapidly progressive hearing loss, leading to permanent total deafness.
+At the House Clinic, Dr. John House and his colleagues have reported many patients who have become addicted to Vicodin and have gone completely deaf.
+They have been taking 13 to 76 tablets per day and have developed a rapidly progressive hearing loss in a short period, leading to permanent total deafness.

-It is bad enough that the show depicted a doctor treating patients while addicted to a serious narcotic, but Vicodin is ototoxic, which means, when abused, it can cause absolute and irreversible hearing loss.
+It is bad enough that the show depicted a doctor treating patients while addicted to a serious narcotic.
+Still, Vicodin is ototoxic, which means, when abused, it can cause complete and irreversible hearing loss.

 The real Doctor House has told the story of a patient called Shannon who was prescribed Vicodin for a back injury.
 She was taking 39 to 50 pills daily.
 While it may have temporarily taken away the pain in her back, it permanently killed the sensory neural hair cells in her inner ear, leaving her completely deaf.

-Another serious physiologic effect is that acetaminophen is toxic to the liver.
+Another profound physiologic effect is that acetaminophen is toxic to the liver.
 A heavy hydrocodone-addiction problem does irreparable damage to the liver.

-In addition to this, addiction to Vicodin will tarnish his personal integrity, mental health and personal relationships.
+In addition to this, addiction to Vicodin will tarnish his integrity, mental health, and personal relationships.
 The threat of overdose will lurk around.